| |

 a student at the University of Hartford, Jeff hosted

 the afternoon show at campus station WWUH FM.
+While

-suggested to Dan Clayton
+Larry Buck who suggested to Dan

-that Jeff might make a good fill-in DJ.
+Clayton that Jeff might make a good fill-in DJ.

 Jeff did a few overnight shifts filling in for Gary